UK breaks its record for highest temperature as heat builds

 Follow AP's climate coverage at https://apnews.com/hub/climate-and-environment

-A man sits in a glas bowl in a fountain on the Southbank in London, Tuesday, July 19, 2022.
-Millions of people in Britain woke from the country's warmest-ever night on Tuesday and braced for a day when temperatures could break records, as a heat wave scorching Europe walloped a country not built for such extremes.
-(AP Photo/Frank Augstein)
+A man shields his eyes from the sun as he sunbathes backdropped by Tower Bridge in London, Tuesday July 19, 2022.
+Millions of people in Britain woke from the country's warmest-ever night and braced for a day when temperatures could break records.
+Britain is the latest to suffer a heat wave scorching Europe.
+(AP Photo/Tony Hicks)

-A man sits in a glas bowl in a fountain on the Southbank in London, Tuesday, July 19, 2022.
-Millions of people in Britain woke from the country's warmest-ever night on Tuesday and braced for a day when temperatures could break records, as a heat wave scorching Europe walloped a country not built for such extremes.
-(AP Photo/Frank Augstein)
+A man shields his eyes from the sun as he sunbathes backdropped by Tower Bridge in London, Tuesday July 19, 2022.
+Millions of people in Britain woke from the country's warmest-ever night and braced for a day when temperatures could break records.
+Britain is the latest to suffer a heat wave scorching Europe.
+(AP Photo/Tony Hicks)

-Firefighter try to extinguish flames as wildfire advance during a wildfire in Ferreras de Abajo in north western Spain, Monday, July 18, 2022.
-Firefighters battled wildfires raging out of control in Spain and France as Europe wilted under an unusually extreme heat wave that authorities in Madrid blamed for hundreds of deaths.
-(AP Photo/Emilio Fraile)

-Firefighter try to extinguish flames as wildfire advance during a wildfire in Ferreras de Abajo in north western Spain, Monday, July 18, 2022.
-Firefighters battled wildfires raging out of control in Spain and France as Europe wilted under an unusually extreme heat wave that authorities in Madrid blamed for hundreds of deaths.
-(AP Photo/Emilio Fraile)

 A railway worker hands out bottles of water to passengers at King's Cross railway station where there are train cancellations due to the heat in London, Tuesday, July 19, 2022.
 Millions of people in Britain woke from the country's warmest-ever night on Tuesday and braced for a day when temperatures could break records, as a heat wave scorching Europe walloped a country not built for such extremes.
 (AP Photo/Kirsty Wigglesworth)